pranavchavda/diu/content/hotels/Apar Hotel/hero.md

 background = "transparent" # can influence the text color particles = false

+title = "Apar Hotel TEst"
-title = "Krishna Beach Resort" subtitle = "Call the Number Below to Book at the Best Possible Tarrif" color = "#f0f0f0"
+subtitle = "Call the Number Below to Book at the Best Possible Tarrif" color = "#f0f0f0"